 From Wikipedia, the free encyclopedia

-Personal rapid transit (PRT), also called personal automated transport (PAT) is a public transportation concept that offers automated on-demand non-stop transportation, on a network of specially-built guideways.
+Personal rapid transit (PRT), also called personal automated transport (PAT) or podcar, is a public transportation concept that offers automated on-demand non-stop transportation, on a network of specially-built guideways.

 PRT is a system of small vehicles under independent or semi-independent automatic control, running on fixed guideways.
-The idea attempts to address a number of perceived weaknesses of public mass transit including fixed timetabling, limited routes, and sharing travel space with unrelated travelers.
+The idea attempts to address a number of perceived weaknesses of public mass transit including fixed timetabling, limited routes, and sharing travel space with unrelated travelers (see comparison below).